tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Billing Account/Prepay Account Freeze_intl.md

 > Device resources: Quantity of cloud service used on the last day of last month×30×unit price
 > Traffic resources: 1 or 1.2 times of the fee incurred in the last month.

- -	If you change the configuration of a postpaid resource, the previous frozen amount will be unfrozen and then be frozen again based on the unit price of new configuration.
+ -	If you change the configuration of a pay-as-you-go service, the previous frozen amount will be unfrozen and then be frozen again based on the unit price of new configuration.

  -	When the resource is reclaimed, the frozen fee will be unfrozen by the settlement date (the first day) of next month.